matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/6 Agile Software Development.md

 # Agile Software Development
 ## The Fundamentals of Agile Software Development
 ### The Agile Manifesto
-* **Individuals and interactions** _over_ processes and tools
+* **Individuals & interactions** _over_ processes & tools
 * **Working software** _over_ comprehensive documentation
 * **Customer collaboration** _over_ contract negotiation
 * **Responding to change** _over_ following a plan

 The Agile manifesto values the concepts on the right, but believes the ones on the left have greater value

-### Individuals and Interactions
+### Individuals & Interactions
 * Agile is people-centred
 * Teams build software
-* Continuous communication and interaction enable teams to work most effectively
+* Continuous communication & interaction enable teams to work most effectively
-* Processes and tools are important, but not as important as people and communication
+* Processes & tools are important, but not as important as people & communication

 ### Working Software
 * Customers do not care about detailed documentation
-* Working software is more useful and valuable
+* Working software is more useful & valuable
 * Enables rapid feedback to the development team
 * Availability of working software can result in time-to-market advantage
 * Agile development is especially useful in:
   * Fast-changing business environments
-  * Environments where problems and solutions are unclear
+  * Environments where problems & solutions are unclear
   * Environments where the business wants to innovate in new problem domains

 ### Customer Collaboration